Anthilam/StudentWork-MaxFlow/README.md

 The SRC contains different files :
-	graph.c : a library with a lot of methods which are used to do operation on a graph list.c : a library to manipulate the adjency list of the graph linkedlist.c : a library to manipulate the path used in DFS, BFS and Floyw-Warshall main.c : the main program
+	graph.c : a library with a lot of methods which are used to do operation on a graph list.c : a library to manipulate the adjacency list of the graph linkedlist.c : a library to manipulate the path used in DFS, BFS and Floyw-Warshall main.c : the main program